Jankowski scores twice, Smith earns shutout as Flames blank Coyotes

+Mike Smith says he'll forever be indebted to the Arizona Coyotes organization.
+But that didn't take away from the satisfaction of shutting them out.

-Mark Jankowski scored twice and Mike Smith stopped all 28 shots he faced as the Calgary Flames blanked the Arizona Coyotes 3-0 on Thursday night.
+Smith stopped all 28 shots he faced and rookie Mark Jankowski scored twice as the Calgary Flames blanked Arizona 3-0 on Thursday night.

-Smith picked up his second shutout of the season and 35th of his career.
-The 35-year-old was making his first start against his former team since being acquired by Calgary in a June trade.
+"They took a chance on me when I was bumping around there and really hadn't found my way yet.
+I became a No. 1 goalie there in Arizona," said Smith, who after six years with the Coyotes was acquired by the Flames last June in a trade.

+"I owe a lot to them, but obviously it feels good to beat them.
+The shutout's a bonus, but the way we beat them was a lot more rewarding for me."

 Mikael Backlund also scored for Calgary (14-10-1).
 The Flames bounced back after opening their four-game homestand with a 4-1 loss to Toronto on Tuesday.